matthias-bs/SensorTransmitter/README.md

 # SensorTransmitter

-Sensor Data FSK Transmitter based on SX1276 using RadioLib
+Sensor Data FSK Transmitter based on SX1276 or CC1101 using RadioLib

 This project is closely related to [BresserWeatherSensorReceiver](https://github.com/matthias-bs/BresserWeatherSensorReceiver)